Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom cabinets constructed and installed for residential clients in close collaboration with designers to bring their visions to reality.
+- Custom built and installed cabinets for residential clients in close collaboration with designers to bring their visions to reality.

-- The company has successfully completed several remodeling projects within the specified timeframes, with high-quality standards.
+- The company has successfully completed several remodeling projects within the specified timeframes, while ensuring the highest standards of quality.

-- Collaboration with other tradespeople at construction sites to ensure a smooth workflow and adherence to deadlines on projects.
+- Collaboration with other tradespeople at the construction site to assure a smooth work flow and respect for project deadlines.

-Each job description should be listed in reverse chronological order, beginning at the position that was most recently held.
+Record each experience with reverse chronological order starting at the position that was most recently held.

 5. Education

 In this section, list your education background that is related to carpentry.
-In this section, include the name of the institution, the degree or diploma you earned (if applicable) and the year of completion.
+Include the name of the institution, the degree or diploma you earned (if relevant), and the year of completion.

 Example: